-Submitted by Firefighters Association of the State of New York
+Submitted by the Firefighters Association of the State of New York

-As New Yorkers look towards nicer weather and Memorial Day weekend, many will be firing up their grills for the first time in months.
+As New Yorkers gear up to celebrate Memorial Day weekend, many will be turning on their grills for the first time this season.
 The Firefighters Association of the State of New York (FASNY) recommends that all New Yorkers follow some basic rules and tips to avoid accidents and injuries.
 We also urge everyone to never hesitate to call for help when needed.

-“We want all New Yorkers to enjoy the warm weather outdoors, but we also want them to be safe.
-Keep an eye on your grill, your kids, and stay aware of your surroundings,” said FASNY President John P. Farrell, “We are here to help – no matter how big or small an incident seems.
+“We want all New Yorkers to enjoy fun and safe Memorial Day celebrations this weekend, which means reviewing safety rules and tips for grilling,” FASNY President Edward Tase Jr. said.
+“Your local fire department is ready to help, no matter how big or small the problem.
 Don’t hesitate to call your local fire department because a few minutes can make a big difference.”

 You can keep everyone safe by following the important tips below.

-√ Propane and charcoal BBQ grills should only be used outdoors.
+√ Propane and charcoal barbecue grills should only be used outdoors.

 √ The grill should be placed well away from the home, deck railings and out from under eaves and overhanging branches.

-√ Keep children and pets at least three feet away from the grill area.
+√ Keep children and pets at least 3 feet away from the grill area.

 √ Keep your grill clean by removing grease or fat buildup from the grills and in trays below the grill.